Pranjali36/AIBility-tpgFlex/README.md

 Accessibility in public transport is not a convenience feature — it is a legal right under the **UN Convention on the Rights of Persons with Disabilities**, and it affects a large share of the population.
-The figures we used to frame the problem, with their sources, are:
+Statistical sources:

 | Figure | Meaning | Source |
 |---|---|---|